2019 Annual Conference

 Throughout the three-day meeting patient group leaders from around the world also heard about latest developments in kidney cancer care, discussed active patient involvement and shared experiences with national healthcare policies.

-To read the full agenda for our three day conference click here.
+To read the full agenda from our three day conference click here.